 - 1 bay leaves

 - In a large saucepan, heat the olive oil until fragrant but not smoking.
 Add the onions and sprinkle to taste with salt.
 Cover and cook, stirring occasionally, until very tender, about 20-30 minutes.

-- Remove the cover, raise the heat slightly add sugar and, stirring frequently, continue to cook until the onions turn a deep caramel brown, about another 30 minutes.
+- Remove the cover, raise the heat slightly add sugar and the minced garlic.
+Stirring frequently, continue to cook until the onions turn a deep caramel brown, about another 30 minutes.

 - Add the stock and bay leaves, wine, and bring to a boil.
 Reduce the heat, cover and simmer 30 minutes more to blend flavors.